Lotte's Akito Takabe "I want to win both." What are the recent benchmarks for winning the "batting hitter" and "most hit" titles in Pacific League?

-"First of all, most hit.
-That's what I want to achieve the most, and recently the batter who gets the most hit hasn't been hitter hitter so if I can achieve those two things, I think I'll be a top-class batter, and that's what I'm aiming for right now."
+"First and foremost, I want to win the most hit.
+That's what I want to achieve the most, and recently, hitter who win the most hit haven't been able to win the hitter title either, so I think if I can win both of those, I'll be a top-class batter.
+That's what I'm aiming for right now."

 Lotte's Akito Takabe has set his goal for this season as "most hit" and "leading hitter."
 At a press conference after contract renewal negotiations on December 17th last year, he said, "If it's hits, I'd like to get 200.
 I think that's the mark for a top-class hitter, so it's quite difficult to achieve in this day and age, but I'd like to aim for something like that."

-Takabe's batting average since August of last season, when he started to focus on "swinging hard," has been .337.
-Takabe is in good form when he is able to swing aggressively from the first pitch.
-"I think players who can hit are bound to get more Walk.
-The first priority is to hit, so I'm going to go for it regardless of the ball I think I can hit."
+Takabe's batting average since August of last season, when he focused on "swinging hard," has been recorded at .337.
+Takabe says that when he is able to aggressively swing at the first pitch, he is in good form.
+"I think players who can get hits naturally draw more Walk.
+My priority is to get hits, so I will swing at any pitch I think I can hit, regardless of the circumstances."

 If he is assigned to a higher batting order, he will have more at-bats and a higher chance of hit the most hits.
 In 2022, when he had 148 hit, second in the league, he batted most often as the leadoff hitter with 70 games, followed by the second batter with 61 games, so he often batted "higher" in the order.
 Last season, he often played lower in batting order, batting third in 26 games, first in 20 games, and seventh in 11 games, so batting order was not fixed.